-Still, after having said all this, I’d like to say that memorising dictionaries is quite stupid.
+After having said all this, I’d still like to say that memorising dictionaries is quite stupid.
 Of course, you shouldn’t just try to commit everything to memory by rote learning, you should use all the clever hacks I talk about in other articles.
-You use dictionaries to find commonly used words and to gain information about these words.
+You use a frequency list to find commonly used words and to gain information about these words.
 However, this is not enough.
 Here is some more advice for you:

 - Be careful, sometimes you just think you know what a character means because it’s so common, but in fact it means something completely different when it’s on its own.
 Check all characters carefully once.
 This will either allow you to find flaws in your knowledge, or, if no such flaws are found, it will increase your confidence.

-- Learn at least one example word where a given character appears, also make a note of this word in connection with the single character so that when you review it, you can easily see at least one example.
-Learning words in complete isolation is bad for more than one reason.
+- Learn at least one example word where a given character appears, also make a note of this word in connection with the single character so that when you review it, you always see it in context.
+Learning words in complete isolation is bad for a number of reasons.

 - Don’t feel forced to use the example words in the book.
 Some dictionaries provide examples that are extremely rare that some native speakers have never heard of.
 Dictionaries tend to focus on accuracy which isn’t necessarily a good idea.
-I suggest using an online corpus of examples, such as the one over at nciku.com.
+Use HanziCraft (frequency sorting at the bottom).